speechly/docs/content/client-libraries/usage.md

 display: article
 category: "User guide"
 weight: 1
+aliases: [/client-libraries/web-client/, /client-libraries/react/tutorial/, /client-libraries/ios/tutorial/, /client-libraries/react-native/]
 menu:
   sidebar:
     title: "Basic usage"
     parent: "Client Libraries"
 ---
 *Note that you also need a Speechly application id.
-This you can obtain from the [Dashboard](https://api.speechly.com) for one of the ready-made example applications, or after having configured one yourself.
+This you can obtain from the [Dashboard](https://api.speechly.com) for one of the ready-made example applications, or after having [configured](/slu-examples/) one yourself.
 And don't forget to deploy your application on the Dashboard as well!*

 # Install and import the client library